 In July 2013, Pepco filed a notice of appeal of the July 2013 order in the Circuit Court for Baltimore City.
 Other parties also filed notices of appeal, which were consolidated with Pepco's appeal.
 In its appeal, Pepco asserted that the MPSC erred in failing to grant Pepco an adequate ROE, denying a number of other cost recovery mechanisms and limiting Pepco's test year data to no more than four months of forecasted data in future rate cases.
 The other parties primarily asserted that the MPSC erred or acted arbitrarily and capriciously in allowing the recovery of certain costs by Pepco, in approving the Grid Resiliency Charge, and in refusing to reduce Pepco's rate base by known and measurable accumulated depreciation.
 In November 2014, the Circuit Court issued an order reversing the MPSC's decision on Pepco's ROE and directing the MPSC to make more specific findings regarding the impact of improved service reliability and the BSA in calculating Pepco's ROE.
 On all other issues appealed, the Circuit Court affirmed the MPSC's July 2013 order.
-Other parties to this proceeding have filed notices of appeal of the Circuit Court's decision to the Court of Special Appeals.
-Pepco has elected not to appeal this decision.
+Other parties to this proceeding have filed notices of appeal of the Circuit Court's decision to the Court of Special Appeals, where the case remains pending.
+Pepco has elected not to appeal the decision of the Circuit Court.